Optimizing Supply Chain Efficiency: Role of Inventory in Supply Chain Management

 At the core of maintaining a good supplier and customer relationship lies the effectiveness of the supply chain.
 It is like a collaborative affiliation.
 At the core of these supply chain relationships or affiliations lies inventory management.

 The role of inventory in supply chain management is more than just keeping track of goods.
 It balances the demand with the supply.
 It allows the companies to create an important equilibrium of fulfilling the demands of customers.
-To understand its role in depth, let’s take a deep dive and answer what is inventory in supply chain management.
+To understand its role in depth, let’s take a deep dive and answer what inventory is in supply chain management.

 role of inventory in supply chain management